Chris44442/de10nano/README.md

 ## Ethernet communication

 Use SSH to communicate between the Host PC and the HPS via Ethernet.
 One of the main benefits is the seamless transfer of files like the rbf-file between Host PC and HPS.
 This way it is possible to flash a new rbf on the SD card within around three seconds, which is a huge benefit compared to the traditional flashing process which can take many minutes.
-Use the Files an the util folder as a template for basic understanding on how SSH and SCP commands are utilized.
+Use the files in the `util` folder as a template for basic understanding on how SSH and SCP commands are utilized.

 The other obvious advantage is the ability to easily connect to the device as long as the Host PC and the device are in the same network.

 Run `util/warm_flash_and_config.sh` on the Host PC in order to flash and configure the FPGA remotely.
 The previously built `fpga_rbf_load` file needs to be in the `/home/root` directory as mentioned above.
 You also need the to have the rbf-file in the `build` folder.
+Remember to keep the HPS configuration in the QSYS the same, or otherwise configuring such an rbf can fail or even crash the HPS.

 One way to observe the results is to have two rbfs with different LEDs flashing.